Jeffrey Wright: Career

-Film, television, and theater
+1990–2003: Theatre roles and Angels in America

-Wright began appearing off-Broadway in New York City and Washington D.C.
-In 1990 he appeared in his first major film as an attorney in Presumed Innocent.
+Wright began appearing off-Broadway in New York City and Washington, D.C.
+In 1990, he appeared in his first major film as an attorney in Alan J. Pakula's legal drama Presumed Innocent.
 In 1991, he joined John Houseman's national touring repertory company The Acting Company in productions of A Midsummer Night's Dream and Athol Fugard's Blood Knot.
 In 1993 and 1994, he appeared as Norman "Belize" Arriaga in Tony Kushner's award-winning play Angels in America.
 His portrayal of a gay nurse forced to take care of Roy Cohn as he dies of AIDS won him the Tony Award for Best Featured Actor in a Play.
+He also had small roles in the films Jumpin' at the Boneyard (1992), Faithful (1996), and Critical Care (1997).